Darrel Aubertine: Political career

 On June 22, 2008, the Watertown Daily Times cited unnamed sources in reporting that Gov. David Paterson's office had offered Aubertine a job heading the New York Power Authority.
 Later that day, the Senator confirmed that he had declined the offer.
 Two days later, the governor said that there had been a misunderstanding, though sources told the Times Union in Albany that the senator's version of the situation was accurate.

 During his November 2008 Senate campaign, Aubertine was criticized for hiring his sister to his staff in violation of State ethics law, though he corrected the problem when notified of the conflict after just a few weeks on the job and later paid back the money she received.

-On November 4, 2008, Aubertine defeated Watertown attorney David Renzi with 53% of the vote (52,908 to 46,941) to win re-election to a full term.
-In November, Aubertine's re-election along with the addition of two new Democratic Senators cleared the way for Sen. Malcolm Smith to be named Majority Leader on January 8, 2009.
+On November 4, 2008, Aubertine defeated Watertown attorney David A. Renzi with 53% of the vote (52,908 to 46,941) to win re-election to a full term.
+In November, Aubertine's re-election along with the addition of two new Democratic Senators cleared the way for Senator Malcolm Smith to be named Majority Leader on January 8, 2009.

 Aubertine was named chairman of the Senate's Agriculture Committee on January 7, 2009, replacing Republican Catharine Young.
 He was an anomaly in that he was a man chairing a committee traditionally led by women (Young, Patricia McGee, and Nancy Larraine Hoffmann before and Patty Ritchie after).

-Aubertine was mentioned as a leading candidate to run for the House seat representing New York's 23rd congressional district, formerly held by Republican John McHugh, in 2009.
+Aubertine was mentioned as a leading candidate to run for the House seat representing New York's 23rd congressional district, formerly held by Republican John M. McHugh, in 2009.
 He declined to run for Congress.

 On December 2, 2009, Aubertine was one of eight Democratic state senators to vote against same-sex marriage legislation, which failed to pass the Senate.

-Aubertine was defeated for re-election by Republican St. Lawrence County Clerk Patricia A. "Patty" Ritchie in November 2010.
+Aubertine was defeated for re-election by Republican St. Lawrence County Clerk Patty Ritchie in November 2010.